Sexually Transmitted Disease (STD)

 Do I Need to Be Screened for STDs If I’m a Virgin?

 There is a common theory that one is a virgin if she does not have vaginal intercourse.
-Sexually transmitted disease can be passed from one partner to another via oral or anal sex, as well.
+Sexually transmitted diseases can be passed from one partner to another via oral or anal sex, as well.
 Some infections can be spread through genital contact.
 Therefore, if you have had any type of sexual contact with a same-sex or opposite-sex partner, STD screening is recommended.

 If My Partner and I Use Condoms, Should we Get Tested for STDs?